wutailong0725/Machine-learning/README.md

 # Machine-learning
 there is my some code of ml.
-## Dir List And Introduction
+## Folder list and introduction

-+ Undergraduate course assignments for Machine Learning in Wenzhou University ++ This is the experiment of Huang Haiguang's machine learning course at Wenzhou University in 2022.
++ Undergraduate course assignments for Machine Learning in Wenzhou University(MLinWZU)

+++ This is the experiment of Huang Haiguang's machine learning course at Wenzhou University in 2022.
 My personal code.